 The involvement of family in treatment programs is known to have a positive effect on treatment outcomes.
 Family therapy is designed to help promote effective communication methods, which can have a significant impact on home life.
 Defining healthy boundaries can also help families heal after the substance abuse of a loved one.

 Substance Use impairs the brain.
 Because of this impairment, individuals are often unable to clearly see how their abuse or dependence of substances impacts their lives and the lives of those around them.
-An intervention is a loving meeting of family and friends who are concerned about persons relationship with substances or destructive behaviors.
+A Trauma-Informed Responsive Intervention™ is a loving meeting of family and friends who are concerned about persons relationship with substances or destructive behaviors.
 It is a structured meeting led by a professional.
 An intervention is a process which includes a healing opportunity for the entire family starting with their loved one entering the correct level of formal treatment.
 Once a person is in an environment where their brain can begin to heal from the substances and behaviors connected, they have an opportunity to make a decision about changing their trajectory and entering on a path of healing.
 We have found it vital to work with our clients entering treatment and their loved ones for a minimum of six months in order to provide support and new skills for sustainable health.
 If you or a loved one is suffering from a substance use disorder or other addiction, please reach out for help today.

 We will work together with you to develop a plan of healing for you and your entire family system.

 “COVID-19 has given the Black community permission to seek therapy as the world tries to process this pandemic.
 There’s a decrease in the stigma and

 Don’t hesitate to reach out to one of our team here at Heather R Hayes & Associates.
 We are just one phone call away.